booleanbites/houzi-doc/_docs/custom-widgets/property_listing_widget.md

 ---
 title: Change design of property listing
-category: App Setup
+category: Custom Widgets
-order: 9
+order: 7
 ---

 If you want to change property listing, you need to open following file: